oracle/weblogic-kubernetes-operator/site/quickstart.md

 $ ./create-weblogic-credentials.sh -u weblogic -p welcome1 -n sample-domain-ns1 -d sample-domain1
 ```

+The sample will create a secret named `domdinUID-weblogic-credentials` where the `domainUID` is replaced
+with the value you provided.
+For example, the command above would create a secret named
+`sample-domain1-weblogic-credentials`.

 b.
 Create a new image with a domain home by running the [`create-domain`](../kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/create-domain.sh) script.
 Follow the directions in the [README](../kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md) file,
 including: